Grove City College: Supreme Court case

-Under President Dr. Charles S. MacKenzie, the college was the plaintiff-appellee in the landmark U.S. Supreme Court case in 1984, Grove City College v.
+Under President Charles S. MacKenzie, the college was the plaintiff-appellee in the landmark U.S. Supreme Court case in 1984, Grove City College v.
 Bell.
-The ruling came seven years after the school's refusal to sign a Title IX compliance form, which would have subjected the entire school to federal regulations, even ones not yet issued.
+The ruling came seven years after the school refused to sign a Title IX compliance form, which would have subjected the entire school to federal regulations, even ones not yet issued.
 The court ruled 6–3 that acceptance by students of federal educational grants fell under the regulatory requirements of Title IX, but it limited the application to the school's financial aid department.

 In 1988, new legislation subjected every department of any educational institution that received federal funding to Title IX requirements.
-In response, Grove City College withdrew from the Pell Grant program entirely beginning with the 1988–89 academic year, replacing such grants to students with its own program, the Student Freedom Fund.
+In response, Grove City College withdrew from the Pell Grant program entirely beginning with the 1988–1989 academic year, replacing such grants to students with its own program, the Student Freedom Fund.
 In October 1996, the college withdrew from the Stafford Loan program, providing entering students with replacements through a program with PNC Bank.

-Grove City is one of a handful of colleges (along with Hillsdale College, which did likewise after the aforementioned 1984 case) that does not allow its students to accept federal financial aid of any kind, including grants, loans and scholarships.
+Grove City is one of a handful of colleges (along with Hillsdale College, which did likewise after the aforementioned 1984 case) that does not participate in federal financial aid, including grants, loans, and scholarships.

 Recent history

-From 1963 until 2016, the American Association of University Professors placed Grove City under censure for violations of tenure and academic freedom because of the dismissal of Professor of History and Political Science Dr. Larry Gara.
+From 1963 until 2016, the American Association of University Professors placed Grove City under censure for violations of tenure and academic freedom because of the dismissal of Professor of History and Political Science Larry Gara, at the direct behest of the then Chairman of the Board, J. Howard Pews.
 By the end of this period, Grove City's administration was on the AAUP's list of censured administrations longer than any other college on the list.
-In its report, the AAUP Investigative Committee at Grove City concluded that "the absence of due process [in the dismissal of professors at Grove City] raises... doubts regarding the academic security of any persons who may hold appointment at Grove City College under existing administrative practice.
+In its report, the AAUP Investigative Committee at Grove City concluded that "the absence of due process [in the dismissal of professors at Grove City] raises... doubts regarding the academic security of any persons who may hold an appointment at Grove City College under existing administrative practice.
 These doubts are of an order of magnitude which obliges us to report them to the academic profession at large."
 In 2013 Grove City started working to remove itself from the censure list.
-Two years later, the school admitted that they would have handled Dr. Gara's case rather differently under their current procedures.
-This led the AAUP to lift their sanction on the school at its annual meeting in 2016.
+Two years later, the school admitted that they would have handled Gara's case rather differently under their current procedures.
+This led the AAUP to lift its sanction on the school at its annual meeting in 2016.
 Gara received an apology from the school in October 2015.

 In 2005, Grove City founded the conservative think-tank the Center for Vision and Values In April 2019, it was renamed the Institute for Faith & Freedom, saying that it "more clearly aligns it with the historic values of the College."